-- A4.1 Appraise, evaluate, and propose various methods of program evaluation. - A4.2 Collect and organize data, and apply critical thinking to interpret information from individuals, families, groups, organizations, communities, and constituencies. - A4.3 Evaluate how personal values and biases impact research-informed practice and practice-informed research. - A4.4 Advocate for strategies to improve practice-informed research and/or research informed practice in trauma care.
+- A4.1 Appraise, evaluate, and propose various methods of program evaluation. - A4.2 Collect and organize data, and apply critical thinking to interpret information from individuals, families, groups, organizations, communities, and constituencies. - A4.3 Evaluate how personal values and biases impact research-informed practice and practice-informed research.

-5. Engage in Policy Practice:
+5. Engage in Policy Practice

-- A5.1 Apply analytical knowledge to assess the impact of policies; to engage in the policy proposal process and/or to amend policies that are counter to the principles of trauma informed practice or that re-traumatize, victimize, or oppress. - A5.2 Evaluate the impact (intended and unintended) of global polices and regulations. - A5.3 Interpret societal trends in order to develop and promote the empowerment of vulnerable populations within social work practice.
+- A5.1 Demonstrate leadership in the organizational change process. - A5.2 Evaluate the impact (intended and unintended) of global polices and regulations. - A5.3 Interpret societal trends in order to develop and promote the empowerment of vulnerable populations within social work practice.